FlaxEngine/FlaxDocs/manual/scripting/advanced/refactoring-renaming.md

 ## Moving fields or properties when refactoring code

 In this example, asset had field named `WalkableRadius` but it was removed and refactored into structure `SurfaceOptions`.
 By adding property you can use its setter method to perform data upgrade on deserialization.
-Make it `private`, add `Serialize` attribute so it will be using serialization and mark as `Obsolete` so it won't be saved anymore.
+Make it `private`, add `Serialize` attribute so it will be using serialization and mark as `Obsolete` so it won't be saved anymore. `ContentDeprecated.Mark` can be used to indicate that object upgraded its data from the old format which wil cause source asset saving in Editor.

 # [C#](#tab/code-csharp)
 ```cs